 - 3 stalks lemongrass, sliced into rounds

-- 1 1/2 tsp whole green cardamom pods (about 18-20)
+- 1 1/2 teaspoons whole green cardamom pods, about 18–20

-- 1/2 tsp fennel seeds
+- 1/2 teaspoon whole fennel seeds

-- 1/2 cup gently packed fresh mint
+- 1/2 cup fresh mint leaves, loosely packed

-- 1 tbsp fresh lavender leaves
+- 1 tablespoon fresh lavender leaves, optional

 Instructions

-With a mortar and pestle (or the butt end of a kitchen knife and a bowl or cutting board), gently bruise/crush the lemongrass, cardamom, and fennel seeds.
+With a mortar and pestle (or the butt end of a chef’s knife and a bowl or cutting board), gently bruise/crush the lemongrass, cardamom, and fennel seeds.
 Add them to a clean quart-sized jar along with the remaining ingredients.
 Pour just enough hot water (not boiling water) in the jar to cover the herbs and spices.
 Let the mixture steep for 3-5 minutes, then fill the remaining space in the jar with cool water.
 Cover, then park the jar in the fridge to steep for at least 4 hours.
-Strain before serving.

-Makes about 3 1/2 cups.
+Makes about 3 1/2 cups or 2-3 servings.

 Notes